Dealing with bad debt is no fun.

 - They cannot have you arrested.
 There is no such thing as debtor’s prison anymore.

-- They can’t take your home or threaten to take your home.
+- Debt collectors can’t take your home or threaten to take your home.

 - They can’t publish or reveal to anyone else that you have an outstanding debt.